Blizzard hits California and Nevada, shutting interstate and leaving thousands without power

 "I've been in Truckee 44 years.
 This is a pretty good storm," Frankland said.
 "It's not record-breaking by any means, but it's a good storm."

-In California on Saturday, about 32,000 customers were without power, along with about 30,000 in Nevada and about 9,000 in Idaho, according to an outage map.
+In California on Saturday afternoon, about 23,000 customers were without power, along with about 21,000 in Nevada and about 10,000 in Utah, according to an outage map.

 California authorities on Friday shut down 100 miles of I-80 due to "spin outs, high winds, and low visibility."
 They had no estimate when the freeway would reopen from the California-Nevada border just west of Reno to near Emigrant Gap, California.

-Churchill said snow totals by late Sunday would range from 5 to 12 feet (1.5 to 3.6 meters), with the highest accumulations at elevations above 5,000 feet (1,500 meters).
+Churchill said snow totals by late Sunday would range from 5 to 12 feet, with the highest accumulations at elevations above 5,000 feet.
 Lower elevations were inundated with heavy rain.

 He called the storm an "extreme blizzard for the Sierra Nevada, in particular, as well as other portions of Nevada and even extending into Utah and portions of western Colorado."
 But he said he didn't expect records to be broken.